-What a clever name for their quirky retro recycled junk goods made from Scrabble and Cluedo boards, vinyl records, cassettes, lego, tape measures, playing cards – to name a few.
+What a clever name for their quirky retro recycled junk goods made from Scrabble letters and Cluedo boards, vinyl records, cassettes, lego, tape measures, playing cards – to name a few.
 They are based in Devizes but travel to fairs and markets around the country.
 I wanted to buy everything but just bought a few brooches made from bits of tape measure and scrabble letters.
 Clever & fun to wear!

 April A Crafty Lot in Bromham